 Welcome!

-Whether you're an avid art enthusiast or simply looking for a unique day out, the Burnham Art Trail 2025 promises to spark your imagination and connect you with the artistic soul of our community.
+Whether you're an avid art enthusiast or simply looking for a unique day out, the 2025 Burnham Art Trail promises to spark your imagination and connect you with the artistic soul of our community.

 For a list of events scheduled over the 9 day event, check out our What’s On page.

 Burnham on Crouch has a vibrant arts scene and has been home to many artists over the years.
 Our annual art trail showcases local creative talent, featuring the works of painters, sculptors, photographers and makers.
-The town’s quayside and historical architecture have drawn artists to its charm, while the tranquillity of the Dengie Peninsula offers quiet inspiration in its countryside and wide open coastal views.
+The town’s quayside and historical architecture have drawn artists to its charm, while the tranquility of the Dengie Peninsula offers quiet inspiration in its countryside and wide open coastal views.

 Burnham Art Trail would like to say “Thank You” to our funders, Maldon District Council and Burnham Town Council.